New training programmes at Loyola Engineering College aim to enhance students’ professional skills.

 T.S.
 Atul Swaminathan

-With a majority of fresh engineering graduates lacking professional skills , Loyola-ICAM College of Engineering Technology (LICET), Nungambakkam, has introduced a couple of training programmes for them industry-ready.
+With a majority of fresh engineering graduates lacking professional skills, Loyola-ICAM College of Engineering Technology (LICET), Nungambakkam, has introduced a couple of training programmes for making engineering graduates ready for the industry.

 The programmes, ‘Training by System Discovery’ and ‘Training by System Analysis,’ is expected to help students prepare for their future projects.